MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/ics-not-work-after-computer-or-service-restart.md

 ---
-title: ICS doesn't work after computer or service restart in Windows 10
+title: ICS doesn't work after computer or service restarts in Windows 10
 description: Address an issue in which ICS looses settings after computer or service restarts on Windows 10. ms.date: 12/07/2020
 author: Deland-Han